Analyzing ContextLogic's Unusual Options Activity | Benzinga

 Analyzing ContextLogic's Unusual Options Activity

-On Friday, shares of ContextLogic (NASDAQ:WISH) saw unusual options activity.
-After the option alert, the stock price moved down to $9.95.
+ContextLogic (NASDAQ:WISH) shares experienced unusual options activity on Tuesday.
+The stock price moved down to $10.24 following the option alert.

 - Sentiment: BEARISH